-193. The PRA will focus on outcomes.
-The PRA will highlight issues of concern and the outcomes it wishes to see, but as it is the responsibility of an insurer to manage itself, in general the way in which insurers achieve these outcomes will be a matter for them.
+195. The PRA focuses on outcomes.
+The PRA highlights issues of concern and the outcomes it wishes to see, but as it is the responsibility of an insurer to manage itself, in general the ways in which insurers achieve these outcomes are a matter for them.
 In some cases the PRA may choose to be directive in terms of the action required, if it considers it necessary in order to reduce risks to its objectives.

-194. The PRA will send an annual letter to each insurer's board, clearly outlining the small number of key risks that are of greatest concern, and on which it requires action.
-The test of materiality for points raised with insurers will be high, with a focus on root cause analysis rather than symptoms, and with supervisory interventions clearly and directly linked to reducing risks to the PRA's objectives.
-The PRA will expect to verify itself that action is taken on these key risks, and will communicate to the board when and how it intends to do this.
-The PRA will send individually tailored letters to all insurers, except those with the lowest potential impact where a standard letter will outline issues relevant to all insurers in that group except where specific issues have been identified with a particular insurer.
-The PRA will actively engage with an insurer's Audit Committee and its non-executive directors on progress made in dealing with the most significant risks identified.
+196. The PRA sends an annual letter to each insurer's board, clearly outlining the small number of key risks that are of greatest concern, and on which it requires action.
+The test of materiality for points raised with insurers is high, with a focus on root cause analysis rather than symptoms, and with supervisory interventions clearly and directly linked to reducing risks to the PRA's objectives.
+The PRA expects to verify itself that action is taken on these key risks, and communicates to the board when and how it intends to do this.
+The PRA sends individually tailored letters to all insurers, except those with the lowest potential impact where a standard letter outlines issues relevant to all insurers in that group, except where specific issues have been identified with a particular insurer.
+The PRA actively engages with an insurer's Audit Committee and its non-executive directors on progress made in dealing with the most significant risks identified.

-195. Insurers will sometimes disagree with the PRA's decisions.
+197. Insurers may sometimes disagree with the PRA's decisions.
 This is inherent in a forward-looking system.
-The PRA will in general actively discuss issues with insurers in reaching its decision, and will carefully consider representations made, not least to ensure that its decisions are made on the basis of all the relevant evidence.
+The PRA in general actively discusses issues with insurers in reaching its decision, and carefully considers representations made, not least to ensure that its decisions are made on the basis of all the relevant evidence.
 But insurers should not approach their relationship with the PRA as a negotiation.

-196. Any less significant issues that have arisen - and of which the PRA feels the insurer should be aware - will be conveyed to the insurer, but with the onus on the insurer itself to address these.
-The PRA will expect self-certification by the most appropriate senior individual within the insurer, for example the CEO, Chief Actuary, Finance Director or chair of the Audit Committee, that issues have been closed.
-The link between the issues raised and the PRA's objectives will remain clear and direct.
+198. Any less significant issues that have arisen - and of which the PRA feels the insurer should be aware - are conveyed to the insurer, but with the onus on the insurer itself to address these.
+The PRA expects self-certification by the most appropriate senior individual within the insurer, for example the CEO, Chief Actuary, Finance Director or chair of the Audit Committee, that issues have been closed.
+The link between the issues raised and the PRA's objectives remains clear and direct.